mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 7. User interface

-  *	**Natural mapping.** Make use of ['natural mapping'](/_pages/principles/layout/) to ensure an exact visual match between what is displayed on screen and the associated content in the exhibition space.
+  *	**Natural mapping.** Ensure a close visual match between what is displayed on screen and the associated content in the exhibition space (referred to as ['Natural mapping'](/_pages/principles/layout/)).

   *	**Consistent UI.** Place navigational icons and other key elements in consistent places across digital labels.